Supporting your pupils through the COVID-19 pandemic

 In these unsettling times, we're here to support whole school communities to cope with the challenges you face now and in the weeks and months ahead.

-Using insights from our surveys of teachers, parents, and young people, we have responded to the issues that matter at this time.
 Below you'll find resources to support you and your school with:

 - approaching the mental health and wellbeing needs of pupils, parents and staff